casangi/casadocs/docs/tasks/task_tclean.rst

    to all the images found with the name given in the 'imagename' parameter of tclean and any extension.

-   The image history can be inspected using the task imhistory (`see API ../casatasks.rst`_), similarly as with other image analysis tasks.
+   The image history entries added by tclean can be inspected using the task imhistory (`see API <../casatasks.rst>`_), similarly as with the history entries added by other image analysis tasks.

-   As a lower level interface, the image history can be also inspected and manipulated using CASA tools such as the image analysis tool and the table tool.
-The history entries are written into the 'logtable' subtable of the image.
+   As a lower level interface, the image history can be also inspected and manipulated using CASA tools such as the image analysis tool and the table tool (`see API <../casatools.rst>`_.
+The history entries are written into the 'logtable' subtable of the images.

 .. _Examples: